 - Bobby and Cecilia do this to throw off the Sentinels in the X-Men comics in the 90s.

-- Done in Disney's Aladdin, though in this case Al pretends Jasmine is his Cloudcuckoolander sister.
+- In Disney's Aladdin, Aladdin rescues Jasmine from a street vendor angry at her for giving a street urchin one of his apples without paying, though in this case Al pretends Jasmine is his Cloudcuckoolander sister.
 Points to Jasmine for immediately getting it and playing along.

 Aladdin: Come on sis, time to go see the doctor.